dennisgh/intermediate-data-science-capstone-project/641_Inferential-Statistics.md

 ### EDA.ipynb

-In this section we perform EDA on the executive features and some non-financial indicators such as company industry and location.
+In this section we perform EDA on the executive features and non-financial indicators such as company industry and location.

 1.1 Age and Tenure by Industry